maptiler/arglobe/README.md

 Switching the texture of the globes (there are 4 globes at least) High details must be available on the texture (you can read place names if you are close).

+## Build

+* Open Unity project and build it for iOS platform
+* Navigate to the generated folder (your chosen name)
+* Open Xcode project navigate to assets, drag and drop AppIcon.appiconset folder from root folder to assets in Xcode
+* Go to Build Settings and set Enable Bitcode to NO
+* Remove mapbox resources from Build Phases -> Copy Bundle Resources if there are any
+* After that it should be ready for building (Product -> Build) or release (Product -> Archive)